Managing the study design

-This section explains how to assign a design to a the sites in a study.
+This section explains how to assign a design to sites in a study.
 It is necessary to assign a study design to the sites in the study to start work on the site.

 Introduction